fbpx

 Indonesian Airline Surfboard Baggage Fees

-Whether you are planning your first surf trip to Indonesia, or your 100th, navigating Indonesian Airlines surfboard baggage fees can be a bit of a pain.
-We hear so many stories about surfers getting caught out by baggage limitations or changes to fees when they...
+Whether you are planning your first surf trip to Indonesia, or your 100th, navigating Indonesian Airlines surfboard baggage policies with the lack of information online, can be a nightmare.
+Want to get straight to it?
+Garuda Surfboard Fees Lion Air Surfboard...

 Nemberala Beach